 - Key features: Delicate, soft, bright green leaves

-The plumosa asparagus fern is the most delicate asparagus fern we have so far.
+The plumosa asparagus fern is the most delicate we have so far.
 Their foliage grows in soft, flattened splays of bright green leaves that are very soft to the touch.

-This form of asparagus fern might be a poor choice for those with animals who like to chew on indoor plants, since the leaves are so soft and easy to chew.
-But they can be ideal in cramped spaces, since they are not abrasive.
+This form of asparagus fern might be a poor choice for those with animals who like to chew on indoor plants since the leaves are so soft and easy to chew.
+However, they can be ideal in cramped spaces since they are not abrasive.

 The plumosa fern is easy to care for indoors.
 They will thrive with indirect sunlight and gentle watering.
 Like all of the plants on this list, it needs soil that drains well, weekly watering, and daily or semi-daily misting.

-The plumosa can grow to as high as 10 to 20 feet, and they can be quite invasive if not pruned carefully.
+It can grow to as high as 10 to 20 feet and be quite invasive if not pruned carefully.
 Growing them in pots when kept outdoors may be the best way to prevent them from endangering other plants.

 4. Dwarf (Asparagus densiflorus ‘Nana’)